France's Valls says Nice attacker linked 'one way or another' to radical Islam

 Interior Minister Bernard Cazeneuve was more cautious, saying that the attacker's motives were not yet known.

-"He is a terrorist probably linked to radical Islam one way or another," Valls told France 2 television's evening news program.
-"Yes, it is a terrorist act, and we shall see what the links there are with terrorist organizations."
+"He is a terrorist probably linked to radical Islam one way or another," Valls told France 2 television's evening news programme.
+"Yes, it is a terrorist act, and we shall see what the links there are with terrorist organisations."

 He said the toll from the attack could rise.